pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ---

 :::caution
-This documentation is for features that are a work in progress, but not yet released.
-They are being put out for feedback on the planned features before official release.
-If you have feedback, please post it in the #pact-broker channel in Slack.
+This documentation is for features that are a support in the latest verison of the Pact Broker, but are not fully supported in all the Pact client languages.
 :::

 The Pact Broker needs to know which versions of each application are in each environment so it can return the correct pacts for verification and determine whether a pacticular application version is [safe to deploy](/pact_broker/can_i_deploy).